 Could a flu pandemic Crash the internet?

-During a pandemic emergency many organizations and government offices plan to a keep their operations going with teleworking using the Internet.
-If this happens it could cause massive amounts of network congestion and has the potential to put a major strain on our critical telecommunications infrastructure.
+During a pandemic emergency, many organizations and government offices have plans in place to a keep their operations going through teleworking using the Internet.
+If this happens it could cause massive amounts of network congestion, and has the potential to put a major strain on our critical telecommunications infrastructure.

-The US Government Accountability Office (GAO) issued a report that says a serious influenza pandemic might could cause a massive spike in internet traffic because of large numbers of people staying at home.
+The US Government Accountability Office (GAO) issued a report that says a serious influenza pandemic could cause a massive spike in internet traffic, because of large numbers of people staying at home.
 The report says:

 “Increased use of the Internet by students, teleworkers, and others during a severe pandemic is expected to create congestion in Internet access networks that serve metropolitan and other residential neighborhoods.”